modern cpap machines cost less than you might think!

 For obvious reasons, mouth breathers don’t benefit from nasal pillows.
 Also, if you need higher pressure, a nasal pillow isn’t your best option.

 Often sold as a frame system, this type typically falls between $40 and $110.
 However, you can buy the nasal cushions and hoses separately, each starting at around $10 on average.

 3. Full Face CPAP Mask

-Covering both your mouth and nose, the full face CPAP mask is perfect for you if you breathe through your mouth or sleep on your back.
-Also, it provides that most airway pressure as it covers such a large surface area.
+Covering both your mouth and nose, the full-face CPAP mask is perfect for you if you breathe through your mouth or sleep on your back.
+Also, it provides the most airway pressure as it covers such a large surface area.